dragoon-rs/komodo/paper.md

 produces a root, the _Merkle root_, and any leaf can be proven as being part of the tree by giving a _Merkle path_ in the tree, which is simply a path of intermediate hashes that allow to recompute the _Merkle root_ from the leaf.
-This method, once applied to our use case and despite its simplicity, was unfortunately only proving that one shard was part of the _Merkle tree_ and not that it had been generated through a valid encoding.
+This method, once applied to our use case and despite its simplicity, was only proving that one shard was part of the _Merkle tree_ and not that it had been generated with a $(k,n)$ code, thus allowing reconstruction from any subset of
+$k$ shards.

 As described in [@stevan2024performance], the protocols are usually introduced interactively, i.e. the _prover_ and the _verifier_ need to be involved in an